oswardy/gui_youtubedl/README.md

 1. Make sure you have Python3 installed, you can get the latest version [here](https://www.python.org/downloads/)
 2. [Download the repository as ZIP file](https://github.com/wow32/gui_youtubedl/archive/master.zip)
 3. Unzip the file and ffmpeg.exe
-4. Install the requirements and run the script
+4. Install the requirements and run the script by running the command below in CMD
 ```
 pip3 install -r requirements.txt
 python gui.py